SuperOfficeDocs/superoffice-docs/user-guide/en/user/MailLink/topics/archiving-e-mails-to-superoffice-sales-marketing.md

 * [Archiving attachments](Archiving-attachment-s-to-SuperOffice-Sales-Marketing.md)
 * [Archiving e-mails as requests](Archiving-e-mails-as-requests.md)

+> [!NOTE]
-**Note:** This button also appears in the e-mail window when you open an e-mail you have received.
+> This button also appears in the e-mail window when you open an e-mail you have received.

 For all the different archiving options, you may select the **Warn me when an e-mail is larger than (in KB)** option in the **General settings** pane of the **SuperOffice CRM options** dialog (see [General settings](Other-options.md)).
 Thus, when you try to archive an e-mail containing an attachment that is over the specified limit, a dialog will inform you of this and ask you if you would like to archive it anyway.